shawlu95/Beyond-LeetCode-SQL/Interview/01_Facebook_Advertiser_Status/README.md

 ```

 ### Solution
 __Step 1.
 Update existing advertiser.__ After simplifying the boolean algebra, we only need three conditions.
-State __explicitly__ we don't need "ELSE status" in the CASE statement because we've covered all possible condtions.
+State __explicitly__ we don't need "ELSE status" in the CASE statement because we've covered all possible conditions.
 Also emphasize we need __LEFT JOIN__ to find out who did not pay on day T.
 ```
 UPDATE Advertiser AS a
 LEFT JOIN DailyPay AS d